Special Representative of the Secretary-General

 Markus Potzel

-On 17 June 2022, United Nations Secretary-General António Guterres appointed Markus Potzel of Germany as his new Deputy Special Representative (Political) for Afghanistan in the United Nations Assistance Mission in Afghanistan.
+The UN Secretary-General appointed Markus Potzel of Germany as his new Deputy Special Representative (Political) for Afghanistan in June 2022.

 Mr. Potzel brings to the position over 27 years of professional experience in diplomacy and international cooperation, including eight years of professional experience working in and on Afghanistan.
 Most recently, he served as Ambassador of Germany to Afghanistan.